lsst-sqre/sqr-011/index.rst

-Atlassian) as a replacement to hallway and office conversations that would happen naturally in a co-located organization, and locally as a way to seek near-synchronous help without disturbing someone who is busy.
+Atlassian) as a replacement to hallway and office conversations that would happen naturally in a co-located organization, and locally as a way to seek near-synchronous help without disturbing someone who is thinking.
 HipChat is currently considered to be an internal DM platform, through there is some participation from other subsystems.

 Our Chat platform is divided into several rooms to scope the conversations.
 For example, the 'Data Management' room hosts generic